kbanashek/RNTodoList/README.md

 # RNTodoList

-A React Native todo app with robust offline support and sync capabilities.
+A React Native todo app with local-first task management and offline support.
 Built with Expo, TypeScript, and Redux Toolkit.

 ![
   App Screenshot